 Nothing is worse for a homeowner than seeing a cockroach running across your floor.
-The bug is by far the most hated by many people around North Carolina.
+That pest is by far the most hated by many people around North Carolina.
 Due to the warm and moist climate that is typical for Raleigh and the rest of North Carolina, roaches are attracted to and thrive in this region.
-If you hate roaches as much as most people, call Clegg’s Pest Control today and have a one of our experienced roach exterminators come inspect your house.
+If you hate roaches as much as most people, call Clegg’s Pest Control today and have one of our experienced roach exterminators come inspect your house.
 Our experienced team will search for problem areas around your house to ensure that they get out and stay out!

-How do roaches get in your house?
+How do cockroaches get in your house?

-Roaches are scavengers.
+Roaches are pests and scavengers.
 They are constantly on the hunt for a warm, moist place to reside.
 Contrary to popular belief, roaches don’t just look for dirty rooms to live.
 They are mainly concerned with seeking out a safe environment… leftover food on the counter is just an added bonus along the way.
 Often times if you live near a creek or other body of water, roaches are likely to be prevalent around your home.
 People also generally see an increased amount of roaches when it rains.
 The reason for this is that roaches typically travel and reside under ground, so when water level rise they are forced to the top and that often means they are forced into your home.

 Why do roaches flip over when they die?